Drivetrain#

 drive torque#

-The drive torque block returns the amount of torque currently being applied by the drivetrain in a range from 0.0 to 22.0 inch-pounds (InLb) or 0.0 to 2.1 Newton-meters (Nm).
+The drive torque reporter block reports how much torque the drivetrain is using, measured in inch-pounds (InLb) or Newton-meters (Nm).

 (drive torque in [InLb v])